“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

 - Hotel rooms were average and the food quality wasn’t very good.

-- Plan your trip to Sikkim and Darjeeling in summers when you can visit majority of the places, including Nathula Pass and Tsomgo Lake
+- Plan your trip to Sikkim and Darjeeling in summers when you can visit the majority of the places, including Nathula Pass and Tsomgo Lake

 The tourist places in Sikkim and Darjeeling are perfect destinations for your family vacation.
 Plan your Darjeeling to Sikkim trip with TravelTriangleand unfold the mystic treasures of the northeast!